natefinch/pie/README.md

 Because if you pronounce API like "a pie", then all this consuming and serving of APIs becomes a lot more palatable.
 Also, pies are the ultimate pluggable interface - depending on what's inside, you can get dinner, dessert, a snack, or even breakfast.
-Plus, then I get to say that plugins in Go are as easy as pie.
+Plus, then I get to say that plugins in Go are as easy as... well, you know.

 ## About Pie